pgolm/ansible-role-monit/README.md

 * `monit_eventqueue_slots`: Event queue slots.
 It is only used when `monit_eventqueue_dir` is defined.
 Defaults to `100`.
 * `monit_services`: List of hashes of services to be monitorized by monit.
   * `name`: Name of the process or host.
-  * `type`: Type of monitorization, "process", "host", "filesystem" and "system" are supported.
+  * `type`: Type of monitorization, "process", "process_by_name", "host", "filesystem" and "system" are supported.
   * `target`: Target of monitorization.
-Should be a pidfile, an address or undefined, depending on the `type` of service.
+Should be a pidfile, processname, an address or undefined, depending on the `type` of service.
   * `start`: Command that starts the service.
 Optional.
   * `stop`: Command that stop the service.
 Optional.
   * `user`: Linux username of the user starting the program.
 Optional.